kevinolega/callcentertrainingtips/6wel/bonus/competence-levels.md

 ### Does it until never gets it wrong (97-99%)

 It takes a lot of time and practice but this is what happens late in learning a skill.
-You can do it right
+You can get to this point after spending a lot of time,  making a lot of mistakes and eventually matering this skill.

 ### Does it perfectly (100%)

 If you start early, follow good instructions, spend time and effort, you'll reach this point.
 For most of us, we never reach this point.

+And that's okay.

+We only need to win a few times to achieve our primary goals and succeed.

 ## Activity: